pylint-dev/pylint/doc/development_guide/testing.rst

 Writing functional tests for configurations
 -------------------------------------------

-To test the different way to configure Pylint there is also a small functional test framework for configuration files.
+To test the different ways to configure Pylint there is also a small functional test framework for configuration files.
 These tests can be found in the '/pylint/test/config' directory.

 To create a new test create a new file with an unused name in the directory of that type